Siddhesh877/Redis-Clone/README.md

 Why to build Redis?
     To understand TCP why, TCP provides a continuous stream of bytes.
 Unlike messages, a byte stream has no boundaries within it, which is a major difficulty in understanding TCP.

+Protocol used:
+    A simple text-based protocol where first 4 characters in buffer will tell the length of message followed by message itself.